joelparkerhenderson/git-commit-message/README.md

 We sometimes have more than one person working on a commit.
 For example, we do do pair programming.

-To keep track of this, we write a git commit message body that lists each person's email address, and we use the same convention as email headers.
+To keep track of this, we write a git commit message body that lists each person's role and email address.
+We  one per line because this is easy to parse.

 Example:

     Add feature foo

-    From: alice@eaxmple.com
+    By: alice@eaxmple.com
-    From: bob@example.com
+    By: bob@example.com
-    From: carol@example.com
+    By: carol@example.com

 To make this easy in practice, we use a git template that helps fill in this info.